Policy Number: D2.0

 The Rochester Institute of Technology bases its admissions decisions upon the academic qualifications of applicants.
-RIT will admit men and women, veterans and persons with disabilities, individuals of any race, creed, religion, color, national or ethnic origin, sexual orientation, age, marital status, gender identity, or gender expression in compliance with all appropriate legislation.
-The compliance officers are the provost, Jeremy Haefner, and the senior vice president for finance and administration, James Watters.
+RIT will admit qualified individuals regardless of race, color, creed, age, marital status, gender, religion, sexual orientation, gender identity, gender expression, national origin, veteran status, or disability.
+The compliance officers are the provost, Prabu David, and the senior vice president for Finance and Administration, James Watters.
 The standards for admission depend upon the particular program being considered; the underlying principle for acceptance, though, is a demonstration of ability to complete the desired program successfully.

-All applications are processed through the Office of Admissions.
-The applicant's folder will include an RIT application, previous college or secondary school records, applicable test scores, recommendations (if required) and other documents that may support admission of the candidate.
-All applicants are notified of admission or rejection by the Admissions Office.
+All applications for undergraduate admission are processed through the Office of Undergraduate Admissions.
+All applications for graduate admission are processed through the Office of Graduate Enrollment Services.
+The applicant's record will include an RIT application, previous college or secondary school records, applicable test scores, recommendations (if required) and other documents that may support admission of the candidate.
+All applicants are notified of admission or rejection by the Office of Undergraduate Admissions or the Office of Graduate Enrollment Services.

-If a previously admitted and registered student has become inactive (has not completed a course in four quarters) or has withdrawn from RIT, university policy requires the student to reapply for admission.
+If a previously admitted and registered student has been discontinued (has not completed a course in three terms, including summer, or has withdrawn from RIT, university policy requires the student to reapply for admission.

 Admission decisions on undergraduate applicants are made by the admissions staff with appropriate consultation of the college concerned.